avrae/avrae/docs/aliasing/api.rst

     :type k: int
     :return: A list of random items from the iterable.
     :rtype: list

-.. function:: randchoices(seq)

-    Returns a random item from ``seq``.

-    :param seq: The itterable to choose a random item from.
-    :type seq: iterable.
-    :return: A random item from the iterable.
-    :rtype: Any.

 .. autofunction:: aliasing.api.functions.roll

 .. autofunction:: aliasing.evaluators.ScriptingEvaluator.set_uvar(name, value)